MansillaM/Rocket-Elevators-Foundation/README.md

 <br>

-For this weeks project I created a new intervention page, a new intervention form, created a new intervention table for Mysql database and implemented a FreshDesk api to my form.
+For this weeks project I created a new intervention page, a new intervention form, a new intervention table for Mysql database and implemented a FreshDesk api to my form.

 <br>